unifi-utilities/unifios-utilities/README.md

 ### wireguard-go

-Run a Wireguard client/server on your UDM/P.
+Run a Wireguard client/server
 Utilizes wireguard-go, not linux kernel modules.
 The performance will take a hit due to that.

-### WireGuard kernel module for UDM/P
+### WireGuard kernel module

 <https://github.com/tusc/wireguard-kmod>